 Austin Kitchen, Leadership Engagement Manager, ChamberRVA

 Why should YP’s come out to this event?
-It will build connections amongst YPs wanting to make a difference and help bring awareness around different non-profit happenings.
+It will build connections among YPs wanting to make a difference and help bring awareness around different nonprofit happenings.

 What should YP’s expect from this event?
 Networking, beer and a chance to discuss important issues in RVA.

 What do you think YP’s give a darn about in RVA?
 Revitalization in local neighborhoods, bettering our schools and bringing together the community to make Richmond a better place to live, work and play.

 What’s a trend you’ve noticed in YP engagement in RVA?
 More collaboration.

 What do you give a darn about?
 Bettering schools in Richmond through mentoring programs like BBBS.